 Founded by Nicole Larson, the Delicacies brand is the first-ever full line of jewellery for epicureans and food lovers that gives something back.
 A portion of every sale is given to hunger-related charities chosen by the brand's notable chef partners.

 “My goal is to sell as much ingredient-driven jewellery as possible, so we can donate loads of money to hunger-related organisations to help defeat hunger and food insecurity.
 Because regardless of race, age, income or nationality, everybody deserves the right to eat.” - Nicole Larson.

-Delicacies transform humble ingredients into tasteful jewelry for people who love food.
+Delicacies transform humble ingredients into tasteful jewellery for people who love food.
 Their designs are all handcrafted in 14kt gold and some are accented with diamonds.
-From chili peppers to lobsters, pineapples to artichokes, chickens to tomatoes - you can celebrate your favorite ingredient and help prevent people going hungry at the same time.
+From chili peppers to lobsters, pineapples to artichokes, chickens to tomatoes - you can celebrate your favourite ingredient and help prevent people going hungry at the same time.

 This season’s chef is trained culinary expert, food writer and Top Chef judge, Gail Simmons.
 She has chosen the egg as her ingredient of choice.
 From now until the end of 2017, Delicacies are donating to her chosen charity City Harvest.
 A New York charity that operates in the city through food rescue and distribution, and education.

 City Harvest provides food to 500 community food programs throughout New York City.
 On average, City Harvest rescues some 150,000 pounds of food each day, with more than 50% of rescued food being fresh produce.
 Since 1982, City Harvest has rescued more than 500 million pounds of food.